-We conduct assessments prior to laying underwater cables and work with related government authorities and municipalities in carefully designing cable routes and drawing up construction plans.
-For example, we seek to avoid coral reefs and other inhabited areas in our efforts to avoid affecting the marine environment.
+Prior to subsea cable-laying and burying work, we conduct an environmental assessment and cooperate with related government authorities and municipalities in carefully designing cable routes and drawing up construction plans.
+For example, in shallow sea areas we give consideration to the preservation of the marine environment, such as by deciding on cable-laying routes that avoid coral reefs and other inhabited areas.